nhokchihiro/appbio24-tramha/Week09/README-Week9.md

-This assignment requires writing a Makefile and a markdown report.

-Use the Makefile developed for your previous assignment, which contains targets for creating a BAM file.

-Use the BAM file generated using reads from the SRA.
-In your report, show the commands and the answers for each of these questions:

 > [!IMPORTANT]
 > Please copy and paste the whole codes in a new Makefile from your directory.
 If you just download Makefile, it will turn into Makefile.txt instead of a Makefile.
 If then, you need to modify Makefile.txt into Makefile.mk and the command into ```make -f Makefile.mk all```.